rjbernaldo/katalog/data-structures/trees-tries-and-graphs.md

   A variant of an n-ary tree in which characters are stored at each node.

-  - Sometimes called a prefix tree.
+  - Sometimes called a `prefix tree`.
-  - Each path dow nthe tree may represent a word.
+  - Each path down the tree may represent a word.
   - `*` nodes (or null nodes) indicate complete words.

 ### Graphs

   A graph is simply a collection of nodes with edges between (some of) them.

-  - Can be directed (one-way) or undirected (two-way).
+  - Can be `directed` (one-way) or `undirected` (two-way).
-  - If there is a path between every pair of vertices it is called a "connected graph".
+  - If there is a path between every pair of vertices it is called a `connected graph`.
-  - If there is no cycles it is an acyclic graph.
+  - If there are no cycles it is an `acyclic graph`.
   - Common ways to represent a graph

-    - Adjacency List
+    - `Adjacency List`

-    Every vertex (or node) stores a list of adjacent vertices.
+      - Every vertex (or node) stores a list of adjacent vertices.
-    In a unidirected graph, an edge like (a, b) would be stored twice: once in a's adjacent vertices and once in b's adjacent vertices.
+      - In a unidirected graph, an edge like (a, b) would be stored twice: once in a's adjacent vertices and once in b's adjacent vertices.

-    - Adjacency Matrix
+    - `Adjacency Matrix`

-    An adjacency matrix is an NxN boolean matrix (where N is the number of nodes), where a true value at matrix[i][j] indicates an edge from node i to node j.
+      - An adjacency matrix is an NxN boolean matrix (where N is the number of nodes), where a true value at matrix[i][j] indicates an edge from node i to node j.
-    In a unidirected graph, an adjacency matrix with my symmetric.
+      - In a unidirected graph, an adjacency matrix with my symmetric.

 ### Graph Search

   Two most common ways to search a graph are:

-  - Depth-first search (DFS)
+  - `Depth-first search` (DFS)

     - DFS starts at the root (or another arbitrarily selected node) and then explores the current branch completely before moving on to the next branch.
     - Goes deep then wide.
     - Preferred when we want to visit every node in the graph (simpler).
     - Pre-order traversal is a form of DFS.

-  - Breadth-first search (BFS)
+  - `Breadth-first search` (BFS)

     - BFS starts at the root and then explores each neighbor before going on to any of their children.
     - Goes wide then deep.